-Agricultural Business (or Agribusiness) is an area of agriculture that is focused on business principles that support the agricultural industry.
+Agricultural Business, or Agribusiness, is an area of agriculture that is focused on business principles that support the agricultural industry.
 Its main goal is to maximize profit while satisfying the needs of consumers as sustainably as possible.
 To pursue a career in this field, students will need a comprehensive knowledge of business fundamentals along with the specific economics of the industry.

 Why study Agricultural Business at LSU?

 The agribusiness program at LSU is unlike traditional business degrees.
-While students will still learn the basics of management, marketing, finance, and economics, there will be a greater emphasis on how these subjects interact with the land’s natural resources how and companies must balance sustainability with their bottom line.
+While students will still learn the basics of management, marketing, finance, and economics, there will be a greater emphasis on how these subjects interact with the land’s natural resources and how companies must balance sustainability with their bottom line.